gameontext/sample-room-java/README.md

 ### Features
 [MicroProfile Metrics](https://github.com/eclipse/microprofile-metrics) - This feature allows us to expose telemetry data.
 Using this, developers can monitor their services with the help of metrics.

-In our sample application, we used @Timed, @Counted and @Metered annotations.
-These metrics are reused using reuse functionality.
-We also integrated Microprofile metrics with Prometheus.
-To access these features, access the metrics endpoint at `/metrics` on the https port that is running.
+In our sample application, we used @Timed, @Counted and @Metered annotations.To access these features, access the metrics endpoint at `/metrics` on the https port that is running.

 ### Testing